m0skit0/no-more-doli/README.md

 When punching through an Intent a notification of the punch and its result will be shown to let you know the punch has been done.

-Here's an example for Llama:
+Here's an example for Llama that will punch for you when leaving the work area at the given time interval and day of the week:

 ![](https://i.ibb.co/QCxCC4w/Screenshot-2019-05-24-12-00-16-262-com-kebab-Llama.png)